NourozR/Stock-Price-Prediction-LSTM/README.md

 The training and testing RMSE are: 1.24 and 1.37 respectively which is pretty good to predict future values of stock.

-Stock price of last day was 160.4879 and using this model and price of next day is predicted as 160.9240.
+Stock price of last day of dataset was 160.4879 and using this model and price of next day is predicted as 160.9240.
 However, future values for any time period can be predicted using this model.